 Chatfield is the gateway to Minnesota’s Bluff Country.
 If you are looking for activities during your stay, the options are plentiful.
-Our town has multiple Amish furniture stores, a great bakery and a flower and candy store that has no rivals, and a canoe rental business.
+Our town has multiple stores for shopping including an antique store, boutiques, and a flower store.

 If you are a fisherman, the “Root River” and “Mill Creek” flow past the edge of town.
 In addition to Mill Creek, there are other small trout streams within a few minutes drive.